indygreg/PyOxidizer/pyembed/docs/oxidized_importer_api_reference.rst

         When an ``OxidizedResource`` is registered, its data is copied into the finder instance.
 So changes to the original ``OxidizedResource`` are not reflected on the finder.
-(This is because ``OxidizedFinder`` maintains an index and it is important for the data behind that index to not change out from under it.)
+(This is because :py:class:`OxidizedFinder` maintains an index and it is important for the data behind that index to not change out from under it.)

         Resources are stored in an invisible hash map where they are indexed by the ``name`` attribute.
 When a resource is added, any existing resource under the same name has its data replaced by the incoming ``OxidizedResource`` instance.

         If you have source code and want to produce bytecode, you can do something like the following: